sayedpalestine7/MindQuest/README.md

 ---

 ## Development Notes
-- The project uses both Postgres (Prisma) for transactional/user data and MongoDB for content flexibility.
+- The project uses both Mysql for transactional/user data and MongoDB for content flexibility.
 See `backend/prisma/schema.prisma` and `backend/src/models` for schema and model details.
 - Environment-specific configuration is read from `backend/.env`.
 - Payment integration notes are in `backend/STRIPE_SETUP.md`.